zyzo/izberg-api-python/README.md

 ### Get user infos

-Retrieve specific infos about a user
+Using the <code>me()</code> method on the User class returns infos about the currently logged in user.

 ```python